ChangRiver/realworld/README.md

 Most tutorials only cover trivial examples like "todo" apps and rarely show real world interactions between a frontend and a backend.
 Even if they do, they don't let you mix & match your ideal frontend and backend nor is the code they have you write appropriate for production environments.
 Piecing together your stack is just a painful, hairy process.

 To solve this problem, we created a series of production ready frontend & backend tutorials (with accompanying codebases) that can be mixed & matched.
 Every tutorial teaches you how to build Conduit [(demo)](https://demo.productionready.io), a fully featured social blogging platform, from scratch.
-They also teach you best practices & expert protips for each stack as well as how to deploy it to production environments on AWS, Heroku, and more.
+The tutorials also teach you best practices & expert protips for each stack as well as how to deploy it to production environments on AWS, Heroku, and more.

 #### [View supported stacks](http://) || [Start learning from the main course](http://)